 In order to learn about my deep ancestry I decided to have both my P and M types of DNA tested by utilizing the services of the Genographic Project of the National Geographic Society.
 It affords the testing on a known or anonymous basis and so far more than 600,000 people have undergone it.

 I had only a few surprises from my results and none were major.
-I knew my father's side to be Ukrainian (Lemko) and my mother's Italian.
+I knew my father's side to be Ukrainian (Lemko) and my mother's to be Italian.
 The paternal results revealed a probable and fairly direct route to Ukraine from the Balkans while the maternal a probable, although indirect, route to Italy going down into it after having gone up to near the Baltic Sea.
-My father's side weathered the last glacial period in the Balkans while my mother's seems to have been driven down into Italy by it from near the Baltic Sea.
+My father's side seems to have weathered the last glacial period in the Balkans while my mother's seems to have weathered it by moving south into Italy.
 My father’s side entered Europe in the Balkans directly from Southwest Asia after having gone west through Turkey.
-My mother’s entered it after having gone north between the Black and Caspian seas and proceeding northwest to near the Baltic Sea area.
+My mother’s entered it after having gone north between the Black and Caspian seas and proceeding northwest to near the Baltic Sea.